So, your dog has diabetes. Take a deep breath. With good care, your companion can lead a long, healthy life.

 Most dogs do fine with food you can buy at the store.
 But your vet may recommend prescription dog food or a homemade diet developed by a veterinary nutritionist.
 Your vet can tell you the best way to go about changing your dog's food.

 Even the best diet won’t help if your dog doesn’t eat it, though -- and you can't give insulin to a dog on an empty stomach.
-It can make him very sick.
+It can make them very sick.

-If your dog isn't eating as much, it could be because he doesn't like the food.
-It could also mean he has another problem, or that he's having diabetes-related complications.
+If your dog isn't eating as much, it could be because they don't like the food.
+It could also mean they have another problem, or that they are having diabetes-related complications.
 Talk with your vet.